 Rapid Nitrate Reduction Method

 Many people try to reduce their nitrate levels by performing a series of partial, 20 percent water changes.
 This will reduce your nitrate (or any other chemical substance) levels, but it is rather inefficient if the object is to reduce the levels to near zero in the shortest period of time as possible, with the least amount of water.

 For example, if you reduce the level of water in the tank to 20 percent of normal and then refill the tank to a 40 percent level, you have already reduced your nitrate levels by half.
 If you then refill the tank to the 100 percent level, your nitrate levels will be 20 percent of the original level that you started at.

 If, on the other hand, you reduce the 40 percent water level once more to 20 percent and then refill the tank, you will end up with a nitrate level of 10 percent of what you started with.
 Perform the 40 percent to 20 percent reduction once more, and you will end up with a nitrate level of 5 percent of what you started with.
 So, if you started out with a nitrate level of 100 parts per million and used this method, your 100 ppm nitrates would be reduced, in a short period of time, to 5 ppm, which is considered to be an acceptable level even for corals.Continue to 3 of 3 below.

 03 of 03

-To avoid the urgent need to have to reduce high toxic nitrate levels, it is much easier to following regular maintenance and water change routines.
-If you are in a position where everything you have tried does not seem to work and your nitrates continue to be a problem, you might try this water change method out.
+Of course, the best way to avoid the urgent need to have to reduce toxic nitrate levels is to follow a regular maintenance and water change routine.
+If you find you are in a position where everything you have tried does not seem to work and rising nitrates levels continue to be a problem, give this water change method a try.

-We wanted to see what the results and effects would be of performing this water change process as quickly as possible.
-No problems resulted.
-However, if you are concerned about "shocking" your tank inhabitants, you can always perform this process over a period of time (waiting a few days between each water change process) until the nitrates are reduced.
+You can be conservative while using this method, too. if you are concerned about "shocking" your tank inhabitants, you can always perform this process over a period of time (waiting a few days between each water change process) until the nitrates are reduced.